KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 When you do use an acronym, capitalize all the letters.

-## Mood and tone
+## Ellipses
-Use the imperative mood when providing instructions or suggestions to the user.

-Avoid the word “you” in sentences that instruct the user to do something, as it sounds accusatory in English — particularly at the beginning of a sentence.
-This is less important for questions and descriptions, but try to minimize it anyway.

-**Bad:** Now you must save the file.

-**Good**: Save the file.

-**Bad**: You have to restart the server to apply your changes.

-**Good**: Restart server to apply changes.

-**Bad**: Are you sure you want to permanently delete all items from the Trash?

-**Good**: Permanently delete all items from the Trash?

-**Bad**: You should make sure you understand the consequences before you proceed.

-**Good**: Make sure you understand the consequences before proceeding.

-## Buttons and menu items
-Write labels for buttons and menu items to represent *actions* or *locations*:

-- **An _action_ makes something happen,** and begins with a verb in the imperative mood appropriate to describe the action.
-If the action is complex and requires additional user input before it completes (most commonly because it opens a dialog that prompts the user to make a further decision), end its label with an ellipsis.
+End an action’s label with an ellipsis if it always requires additional user input before it completes.
+This is common for actions that open a dialog prompting the user to make a further choice.

+**Bad:** Save As

+**Good:** Save As…

 Use the real “…” ellipsis character (`U+2026` in Unicode), not three periods.
 For labeled buttons that directly open a pop-up menu, use a downward-pointing arrow to indicate this instead of an ellipsis.
-- **A _location_ is another page, window, or application** that opens when the user triggers the button or menu item.
-Match the title of the new page, window, or application in the button or menu item label.

-Prefer the “action” form where the label's UI element may not otherwise look interactive — such as a toolbar with only one or two ToolButtons.
-In this case, the action verb helps to signal interactivity.

-Keep text for menu items and especially buttons as short as possible.
-Aim for three normal-sized words or fewer, or four short ones.
-Anything longer than "Configure Keyboard Shortcuts" is too long.
-A strategy for minimizing length is to omit the topic when the context makes it clear:

-{{< figure src="/hig/text-short-button-label-with-nearby-context.png" class="text-center" caption="Nearby “Users” title provides context and makes it obvious what new thing will be added." width="476px">}}

-When shortening a button's text in this way, always set `Accessible.name` to the full text including the topic, since blind people won't be able to see the context visually.

-Buttons in dialogs also follow these rules.
-“OK” and “Yes” are never acceptable button labels!

-**Bad:** Yes (meaning is unclear)

-**Bad:** Re-Assign Key Binding to this Action (too long)

-**Bad:** Print (always requires additional input)

-**Bad:** Properties… (this is a location, not an action)

-**Good:** Open…

-**Good:** Show More

-**Good:** About \[app name\]

 ## Window titles
 Give every window a distinctive title briefly describing its visible content.
-This text is shown in multiple parts of the UI where space may be limited, so keep it as short as possible while retaining distinctiveness.
+This text is shown in multiple places where space may be limited, so keep it as short as possible while retaining distinctiveness.
 Don't include the app's vendor or version number.

 **Bad:** AppName 5.3.9 Professional Edition, by SquidSoft™